SephiaSky/sephiasky.com/index.md

 I got it to work again.
 Being able to just transfer your code to new project

-and not worry about re-writing the whole thing again is great thing for devs.
+and not worry about re-writing the whole thing again is a great thing for devs.

 Also, I am planning to make no-db MMO games with awesome replayability.